OSGeo/OSGeoLive-doc/doc/quickstart/mapserver_quickstart.rst

 Publish your data as OGC WMS (Web Map Service)
 ================================================================================

 MapServer supports different OGC Standards like OGC WMS, WFS or WCS.
-With OGC WMS you can publish your data as a Map Service and integrate the service f.e. in a Desktop GIS like QGIS or in a Web Client like OpenLayers or Mapbender.
+With OGC WMS you can publish your data as a Map Service and integrate the service in a Desktop GIS like QGIS or in a Web Client like OpenLayers or Mapbender.

 Using QGIS Desktop to load your OGC WMS
 --------------------------------------------------------------------------------